mendix/docs/content/howto/front-end/calypso.md

 ## 1 Introduction

-Calypso is the tool for everyone who wants to customize their Mendix app.
-From designers to front-enders, for Mac users and Windows users.
-Everyone can easily use this tool without installing any external dependencies.
+Calypso is a tool which allows you to customize your Mendix apps.
+Designers and front-enders, Mac users and Windows users — everyone can easily use this tool without installing any external dependencies.
 Everything is packaged inside Calypso.
-The only thing for you left to do is install it, choose your mendix app and start customizing!
+You simply need to install Calypso, choose your Mendix app, and start customizing.

 ## 2 Prerequisites